Ushini/beatclay/README.md

 The vscode extension will update the value of *vol1* and the tempo of *\*metro\**, so this naming convention is important.
 Use the variable *vol1* in place of any volume value you wish to control with beatclays.

 ## Developers
-If you wish to contribute to this project, fork this project and clone.
+If you wish to contribute to this project, fork this project and clone it.
 Follow the instructions above and get everything running.
-In order to make changes to the extension code, you must:
+It would be helpful to have a remote versions for the project which points to original project so you can stay up to date on any changes. `git remote add upstream <repo-URL>` In order to make changes to the extension code, you must:
 1. Install [Node.js](https://nodejs.org/en/download/).
 2. run `npm install` within the extension directory.
 This will install all the dependencies the extension requires.
 3. Open the extension folder in vscode. `Crt`+`f5` will run the extension in a new window.
 4. The extension can be packaged into a vsix file by installing vsce with `npm install -g vsce`.
 Run `vsce package` within the extension root directory.
 5. For other packing methods, see this [link](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
+6. Submit a pull request.

+## License

 ## Contact Information
 For any questions regarding this project, contact me on